 One of the chambers of the Rhode Island State House

 In 1643, he wrote a book “A Key into the Language of America” on the Algoquian language, the first study of an Amerindian language in English.
-In addition to being a dictionary, it educates about the habits and the culture of the Narragansett tribes and gives invaluable anthropological insights into the original South Eastern New England inhabitants.
+In addition to the dictionary entries, it also tells us about the culture of the original South Eastern New England inhabitants.

-Surprisingly enough, his book helped to introduce numerous American Indian words into the English language.
+Surprisingly enough, his book helped to introduce numerous native American words into the English language.
 Some examples: moccasin, moose, squash and papoose.
 Did you know all of these are Algoquian words?

 TripAdvisor